Making Sense of Forming Healthy Habits

 naturally or easily forms healthy habits, organizes, or gets going on routines.
 In fact, I

-that come with being a human and a mother can cause me a great deal of frustration.
+often chafe at things that feel routine to me.
+So many of the daily tasks that come with being a human and a mother can cause me a great deal of frustration.
 I

 get overstimulated easily.
 I would 1000% rather read a book, go on a meandering hike,